adeptio/VR_Assets/README.md

-# WorkingName
+# Immerse

-### WorkingName is a virtual reality application to aid in exposure therapy.
+### Immerse is a virtual reality application to aid in exposure therapy.

 ## Background & Overview